Christopher Newport University: Christopher Newport Hall

 In the fall of 2015 a new administration building was opened and named Christopher Newport Hall.
 The 81000 sqft structure houses the Office of Admission, Office of the Registrar, Financial Aid, Housing, the Center for Academic Success, the President's Leadership Program and the Center for Career Planning, among others.
 The $42 million facility serves as a new landmark on campus and is at the head of the Great Lawn opposite Lewis Archer McMurran Jr. Hall.
 In May 2015, towards the end of construction, Newport Hall served as the backdrop for commencement ceremonies.

 Student life

 The Captain's Log

 The Captain's Log is a student-run organization that acts as the official newspaper of Christopher Newport University.

 Currents

 Currents is CNU's completely student-run literary magazine.
 Students from all disciplines may submit poetry, fiction, creative non-fiction, playwriting, and lyrics.
 Currents is also CNU's oldest on-campus organization.

-Greek life

-Greek life at Christopher Newport has grown in the recent years to include eight North American Interfraternity Conference listed fraternities, seven National Panhellenic Conference listed sororities and five NPHC listed Greek organizations.